Project Noah

 How do I join a mission?

-To join a mission, find one you think is relevant and you can contribute to most significantly.
-Once you've found one you're interested in, simply click on the "Join mission" button in the mission detail and it'll be saved to your mission list when you submit a new spotting.
-You can join and leave missions from our website and our mobile applications.
+To join a mission, find one you think is relevant and you can contribute to.
+Once you've found one, simply click on the "Join mission" button on the mission page and it'll be saved to your mission list when you submit a new spotting.
+You can join and leave missions at any time.

 Copyrighted or inappropriate content